rust-lang/blog.rust-lang.org/posts/2019-11-07-Async-await-stable.md

 bugs that are bothering you the most][nom], to help direct our efforts.

 Many thanks are due to the people who made async-await a reality.
-The implementation and design would never have happened without the efforts of (in no particular order) cramertj, withoutboats, davidtwco, tmandry, gilescope, csmoe, aturon, alexcrichton, Zoxc, and of course the many community members who participated in RFC threads and discussions over the years.
+The implementation and design would never have happened without the efforts of (in no particular order) cramertj, withoutboats, davidtwco, tmandry, gilescope, csmoe, aturon, alexcrichton, Zoxc, RalfJ, pythonesque, and of course the many community members who participated in RFC threads and discussions over the years.

 # Major developments in the async ecosystem